JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 --------
 </details>

 To generate a representative phylogeny summarizing the information from the posterior tree sample, open the program **TreeAnnotator** that you downloaded as part of the BEAST 2 package.
 In "**Input Tree File**" load the tree file [`co1_strict_clock.trees`](./res/co1_strict_clock.trees).
 Also specify the same name, but with the ending `.tree` instead of `.trees` for the "**Output Tree File**".
 Define a burn-in percentage according to your interpretation of the log file in Tracer (usually 10 to 50%).
-Leave the default options for “Posterior probability limit” and “Target tree type” to generate a “Maximum clade credibility tree”, a summary tree for Bayesian analyses ([Heled & Bouckaert, 2013](https://doi.org/10.1186/1471-2148-13-221)).
+Leave the default options for “Posterior probability limit” and “Target tree type” to generate a “**Maximum clade credibility tree**”, a summary tree for Bayesian analyses ([Heled & Bouckaert, 2013](https://doi.org/10.1186/1471-2148-13-221)).
 However, as “**Node heights**”, choose “Mean heights” rather than the default “Common Ancestor heights”.
 Mean heights are calculated for all trees in the set where the clade in monophyletic, whereas common ancestor heights are calculated based on the average over all trees in the set.
 Then, click “**Run**”.
 This should only take seconds.

 <kbd>![](./img/treeannotator_001.png)</kbd>

 Close the program and re-open it to repeat the summarizing of trees with the same settings for the [`co1_relaxed_clock.trees`](./res/co1_relaxed_clock.trees) file.
 Save it as `co1_relaxed_clock.tree`.

 Open both the [`co1_strict_clock.tree`](./res/co1_strict_clock.tree)  and [`co1_relaxed_clock.tree`](./res/co1_relaxed_clock.tree) files in [FigTree](https://github.com/rambaut/figtree/releases/tag/v1.4.4) in two separate windows.
 Apply the next steps to both tree files.

 Sort the taxa according to node order using **"Decreasing node order**" in FigTree's "**Tree**" menu (or command-d).
 This should move *Haematopus ater* to the top of the plot.

 To see the support values for each node, set a tick next to “**Node Labels**” in the menu on the left and click on the triangle to open the menu.
 Choose “**posterior**” from the drop-down menu next to “**Display**”.
 You’ll see that most clades are rather well-supported with a posterior probability close to 1.
 For Bayesian posterior probabilities, a value above 0.95 is considered reliable and means that the tree is correct with a probability of 95% (assuming that the model is correct).

 To also see the age estimates, check the box next to “**Scale axis**”.
 This will show a grid for the time line; however, the ages on the scale at the bottom will appear wrong.
 Click the "**triangle**" to the left of “Scale Axis” to open the corresponding field and set a tick for “**Reverse axis**” in this field.

 ![](../img/question_icon.png) Where did we place the age constraint?
 Does the age corresponds to the age we specified?